bobbrowning/sudsjs/README.md

 npm install

 ```
 The config and tables directories are set up for CouchDB.

 Edit config/suds.js to set up the database type and authorisation data.

+You may need to modify config/standard-header.js.
+* For SQL databases the normal key field is 'id'.
+For NOSQL it is '_id'.
+* The _rev and xcollection fields are for CouchDB only.
+These should be removed for other systems.

 To run the admin page:  http://localhost:3000/admin.
 You will need to register the admin user first with the superuser email which is set up in config/suds.js.